 Lovely Cindy, the kindest dog in my life

-Cindy, at the age of 12 and a half years has left.
+Cindy, at the age of 12 and a half years, has left.
 She has gone to dog heaven where bones are big and earth is loose, ideal to dig holes in.
-She has been the kindest dog I spend many years of my life with.
+She has been the kindest dog I spent many years of my life with.
 I would like to tell you her story.

 My Spanish Farm

-In January of 2007, I decided to go to AAA, a dog shelter close to Marbella on the Costa del Sol.
+In January 2007, I decided to go to AAA, a dog shelter close to Marbella on the Costa del Sol.
 On arrival, I was met with a concert.
-More than 100 boys, paws on the fence, they were asking, can you take me home?
-It was heartbreaking but I had decided I wanted a girl.
+Over 100 boys, paws on the fence, they were asking, can you take me home?
+It was heartbreaking, but I had decided I wanted a girl.
 Boys are handsful as I had especially noticed with Zahor.
 He loved to escape and if necessary dig himself out under the fence.
 My neighbor Christina had 4 lovely girls Zahor wanted to visit.

 The first 2 weeks at home